ansys/pydpf-post/doc/source/user_guide/accessing_results.rst

     >>> temperature = solution.temperature()

-As inferred above, the location argument for a DOF solution must be nodal.
+As inferred above, the ``location`` argument for a DOF solution must be nodal.
-You can access the scalar field directly:
+This code shows how to access the scalar field directly:

 .. code:: python